 If you’ve read all this and still aren’t sure, perhaps think about it in terms of local currency/cost of living.
 Using different currency can be daunting as the value of things is often different to your part of the world.
 This particularly rings true for Australian dollars compared to the Euro.

-$10 will buy a guide a low to mid-range glass of wine at a bar as thanks
+$15 will buy a guide a decent local South Australian gin and tonic at a bar as thanks

 $20 will cover a nice lunch for a guide anywhere in the city as thanks

 $30 will get a guide a week’s worth of public transport to and from work as thanks